 - Flowering shrubs can be planted near a home to "soften" the landscape, breaking up vertical or horizontal lines that are too strong.

 - Flowering dogwood trees and flowering shrubs with attractive foliage can be used as a border for landscaping property lines.
-They can be similarly employed within your own property bounds to define distinct outdoor spaces.
-Even a driveway can be transformed from a utilitarian component of a landscape to an aesthetic achievement, if planted with such borders.
+They can be used in like fashion within your own property bounds to define distinct outdoor spaces.
+Even a driveway can be transformed from something hum-drum to something that is a joy to look at, if planted with such borders.

-- Taller specimens, such as some of the larger varieties of magnolia, offer shade.
+- Taller plants, such as some of the larger varieties of magnolia, offer shade for patio areas, etc.

 Flowering Dogwood Trees and Japanese Dogwoods

-Having considered dogwood on Page 1, let's continue on to the other entries in my Top 10 list.
-I have compiled my list for spring flowering bushes and trees based on the following criteria:
+Having considered dogwood above, let's continue on to the other entries in this Top 10 list.
+Here are some possible reasons why the spring flowering bushes and trees included here make the list.
+They may have:

 - Showiness of bloom.